 Digital Media Arts placements

-You can spend your third year working in a professional role for a digital media arts organisation, with help from the Senior Professional Training Tutor to choose an appropriate host organisation and prepare you for the placement period.
+You can spend your third year working in the industry in various professional roles.
+Working alongside the course team, our Professional Training unit will assist you in finding appropriate host organisations and prepare you for the placement period.